An Angler's Guide to Florida Flounder

 Flounder like to bury themselves in sandy bottom areas, often near structures that attract smaller fish, and wait for a meal to swim past.
 Live minnows, live shrimp and shrimp-shaped jigs are popular bait because they mimic the flounder's natural diet.

-Many people are surprised to learn that as hatchlings, flounder have an eye on each side of their head and swim upright, much like other fish.
+Many people are surprised to learn that as hatchlings, Florida flounder have an eye on each side of their head and swim upright, much like other fish.
 As they age, one eye migrates across the body.
 Eventually, the fish assumes its flat position with both eyes on one side of its body — perfectly developed to lie in wait on the ocean floor for unsuspecting prey.